Sales and Marketing Courses

-In general, free online sales and marketing courses available for individuals interested in starting a business, progressing in a career or gaining personal knowledge of these concepts.
+There are plenty of free online sales and marketing courses available for individuals interested in starting a business, progressing in a career or gaining personal knowledge of these concepts.
 Most institutions offering these courses provide a well-rounded learning experience but don't offer college credit.
-Students who want to pursue a college degree might want to look for online courses that have the option to earn credit.
-These courses typically charge a nominal fee, much less than what students would pay through a traditional college program.
-Study.com's courses offer an affordable and effectual path to college credit.
-They offer in-depth training through the engaging video lessons taught by marketing and sales professionals.
+Students who want to pursue a college degree might look for online courses that offer a for-credit option.
+While these courses typically charge a nominal fee, they often cost much less than what students would pay through a traditional college program.
+Study.com's courses offer an affordable and effectual path to college credit, providing in-depth training through engaging video lessons taught by marketing and sales professionals.

-- Marketing Philosophies and Ethics - Lessons provide definitions of marketing and sales concepts and cover market and sales orientation and business ethics.
+- Marketing Philosophies and Ethics - Lessons provide definitions of marketing and sales concepts while also covering market and sales orientation and business ethics.

 - Consumer Decision Making - Find out how consumers make decisions and what strategies marketing professionals use to predict consumer behavior.